DefactoSoftware/test_dispatch/guides/testing-with-test-dispatch.md

 |> html_response(200) =~ "Post is deleted"
 ```

-More documentation of how TestSelector works can be found in [TestSelectors wiki](
+More documentation on how to use TestSelector can be found in [TestSelectors wiki](
 https://github.com/defactosoftware/test_selector/wiki/Usage-in-App)

 ## Testing Links

-Links can also be dispatched and at the current moment we can only do this with
+Links can also be dispatched and currently we can only do this by using
 TestSelector.
 For this `dispatch_link/3` can be used.

 For this example we can take a posts show page on `/posts/1`